Skip to main content

 The package transformation rules will appear, but will not be selectable and the deployment cannot be completed.
 You may choose to go back to the previous screen, simulate a deployment, or cancel the current deployment.
 The Batch OpCon Deploy and OpCon Deploy buttons will be disabled.

-It is possible to search for a value in the JSON by entering the required value in the search field above the definition and selecting a search direction (forward or backward arrow).
+To search for a value in the JSON, enter the required value in the search field above the definition and select a search direction using the forward or backward buttons.
 Selecting the X will remove the search result from the definition and the search field.

 Viewing Transformation Rule Definitions from Package Dialog